-H 15: Euthanasia
+H 14: Euthanasia

 - a.
 Each farm must have provisions for timely and humane euthanasia of casualty cattle.
-This can be accomplished on-farm by a named, trained, competent member of farm staff, a slaughterer, or a veterinarian.
+This can be accomplished on-farm by a slaughterer, a veterinarian, or a named, trained, competent member of farm staff.
 The method of euthanasia that will be used in each age group of animals must be specified in the Animal Health Plan. - b.
 If there is any doubt as to how to proceed, the veterinarian must be called at an early stage to advise whether treatment is possible or whether humane slaughter is required to prevent suffering.
-If an animal is in severe pain that is uncontrollable, then the animal must be promptly euthanized. - c.
+If an animal is in severe pain that is uncontrollable, then the animal must be promptly and humanely euthanized.

 Nothing stated here is intended to discourage the prompt diagnosis and appropriate treatment of any ill or injured animal.

-A copy of the AVMA Guidelines on Euthanasia is available on the HFAC website, www.certifiedhumane.org in the Standards section.
+A copy of the AVMA Guidelines on Euthanasia is available on the HFAC website, www.certifiedhumane.org in the 'Standards' section.